vesran/AdFraud-detector/README.md

 # Suspicious events alerts - Streaming module

-This repository contains a Flink application and an Elasticsearch-Kibana pipeline to monitor events on a dashboard.
+This repository contains a Flink application and an Elasticsearch-Kibana stack to monitor events on a dashboard.

 **Dashboard**
 ![alt text](./quickstart/data/dashboard.png)